kataras/iris/_examples/routing/README.md

     // Note that it has nothing to do with server-side caching.
     // It does those checks by checking if the "If-Modified-Since" request header
     // sent by client or a previous server response header
-    // (e.g with WriteWithExpiration or StaticEmbedded or Favicon etc.)
+    // (e.g with WriteWithExpiration or HandleDir or Favicon etc.)
     // is a valid one and it's before the "modtime".
     //
     // A check for !modtime && err == nil is necessary to make sure that